developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***On***- the power to the WWAN adapter is turned ON, potentially allowing communications through the WWAN adapter and increasing battery drain.

 ### SIM Card Slot
-Used to configure SIM card slot that is used by the WWAN adapter.
+Used to configure SIM card slot used by the WWAN adapter.

 **NOTES**:
 * Attempts to configure the WWAN adapter on a device that does not have one results in an error.